Private house sale – no estate agent

 If you like the idea of being more in control of your move, but don’t want the extra stress of managing your own property sale, selling to a home buying company can be a great fit.

-A cash homebuying company will buy your property directly with their own money, which means they can offer a quick and guaranteed property sale on a date of your choice.
+A cash homebuying company will buy your property directly with their own money.
+This means they can offer a quick and guaranteed property sale on a date of your choice.
 Eliminating all the of the stress and uncertainty of an open market sale, this type of sale puts you in complete control of timescales without the stress of a traditional private house sale.

 Get an instant free estimate